acucciniello/BlogPostImages/Good-VS-Great-Dev/What Separates a Good from a Great Developer?.md

 # What Separates a Good from a Great Developer?
 ## IntroductionHey there!
 I am writing this for developers looking to get to that next level and become a great developer as opposed to someone who is considered just a good developer.
-In my opinion, there a fine line between the two but it could long term consequences if you do not get yourself to that next level.
+In my opinion, there a fine line between the two but it could involve long term consequences if you do not get yourself to that next level.
 This may also be a different route then most of you expected as I will be talking about various "soft" skills that will make a programmer great in the long term.

 ## Ability to Learn